 Change of circumstances

-If you're getting housing benefit or council tax reduction and your circumstances change, you must tell us straight away.
+If you're getting housing benefit or council tax support and your circumstances change, you must tell us straight away.

 What could happen if I don't let you know of changes?